 All of the eHypnosis programs were designed and created by a qualified and licensed hypnotherapist, but you can download and listen to them in the comfort of your own home.
 Explore our list of programs, learn more about what we offer and take the first step towards the happier future you’ve always wanted.

 Hypnosis is an act used by a hypnotherapist to help you slow down your brain activity and enter a deep relaxed and calm state.
-It can be also called a "highly suggestible" state-this means you are much more receptive to what you hear, as information bypasses your conscious mind and directly impacts on your subconscious.
+It can also be called a "highly suggestible" state-this means you are much more receptive to what you hear, as information bypasses your conscious mind and directly impacts on your subconscious.
 In a hypnotic trance, you will be entirely focused on what is presented to you, with unnecessary thoughts and details drifting out of your awareness.
 During a hypnotherapy session, you will be given suggestions that help to reshape unwanted behavior patterns, change unproductive ways of thinking and improve resilience to stressful situations.
 Hypnosis techniques can be performed in person by hypnotherapists or available in audio mp3, pdf, free downloads, videos or hypnosis script to enable you to practice self-hypnosis at home.

 Oftentimes we have watched someone hypnotize a person in a movie or as part of a stage show and wonder whether hypnosis is a real phenomenon.
-Apparently, these are some instances that portray hypnosis as an entertaining performance.
+These are some instances that portray hypnosis as an entertaining performance.
 However, hypnosis techniques are widely viewed as a credible form of alternative therapy.
 For example, the British Medical Association, the American Psychiatric Association, and the American Medical Association believe that hypnotherapy can have a positive impact on a wide range of emotional and physical difficulties.
 Hypnosis is not designed to work as your will, you remain in full control of your receptivity throughout the therapy session, and will not accept suggestions that are incongruent with your core values or goals.

 Although there is a broad consensus that hypnosis therapy works, research into its precise mechanism of action is ongoing.
 The working theory is that hypnotism works by inhibiting the conscious part of your brain and bringing the subconscious part to the surface.
-Since the conscious mind is the critical, the analytical side of you and your subconscious mind is more closely tied to entrenched beliefs and instinctive behaviors, by directly accessing and shaping this subconscious thoughts can facilitate or speed up the process of positive change.
+Since the conscious mind is the critical, the analytical side of you, and your subconscious mind is more closely tied to entrenched beliefs and instinctive behaviors.
+By directly accessing and shaping this subconscious, thoughts can facilitate or speed up the process of positive change.
 In this respect, some studies have shown that hypnosis is more effective than more conventional forms of therapy.
 There is also some evidence that self-hypnosis can influence the most primitive part of the mind-sometimes called the unconscious-thereby changing experiences of certain bodily sensations (e.g. pain).

 Self-hypnosis and hypnotherapy are entirely safe for the vast majority of people.
 With the exception of some information that suggests potentially adverse effects on people with schizophrenia or epilepsy.
 All of the research on the safety of hypnosis is highly reassuring.
 Many people worry that they will become "stuck" in a hypnotic trance, especially when listening to hypnosis downloads alone.
 In reality, you can emerge from a trance state at any time you choose, and remain responsive to outside cues of danger (though your reaction time may be slightly slower, as it is when waking from sleep).
 There are no consistent reports of negative side effects from hypnotherapy, though it is worth noting that it is normal to feel a little drowsy after a hypnosis session, and some people also experience more vivid dreams.